Skip to main content

 SD=σAS/σa/ab1.0S_D=\sigma_{AS}/\sigma_{a/ab}\ge1.0

-In the contact surface between the bolt head and nut on the one hand and the clamped part on the other hand, surface pressures which cause creep (time-dependent plastic flowing) in conjunction with a loss of preload should not become effective either as a result of assembly preload or the maximum load in service.
+In the contact surface between the bolt head and nut on one side and the clamped part on the other, neither the assembly preload nor the maximum load in service should cause surface pressures which lead to creep (time-dependent plastic flowing) and a loss of preload.
 The calculated surface pressure should therefore not exceed the limiting surface pressure of the clamped material.

 Assembly state: